Shop

 Besides potatoes, craft breweries, and arrogance over sports championships, not much grows easily in New England.
-Indulge in a local’s kvetching — this is an unpredictable meteorological region.
-On one day, you might have the pleasure of experiencing rain, sleet, snow, and blinding sunshine.
-It’s the last place anyone, whether they’re familiar with the area or not, might expect to find fields.
+Indulge in a local’s kvetching—this is an unpredictable meteorological region.
+In a single day, you might have the pleasure of experiencing rain, sleet, snow, and blinding sunshine.
+It’s the last place anyone, whether familiar with the area or not, might expect to find fields.

 But history has a way of raining on expectations.
 In this case, the joke is America’s hop production.
 The Northeast, starting with Massachusetts, was the first hop-growing region in the country.
 Production dates back to 1648 and stayed strong for years.
 Until, of course, Prohibition (plus a terrible case of mildew) ruined everybody’s fun.